justatmeasthis/FORGE/README.md

  On the NeoProgrammer, press the open file button, then press on file.bin (NOT backupfile.bin)

- Press erase IC
+ Press Erase IC
 (It should take a long time, thats ok)

-Press write IC
+Press Write IC

 You did it! you wrote GBB flags while still being enrolled!
 You may now remove the chip clip and THEN plug in your charger